adalfarus/aplustools/README.md

 For modules I use 'lowercase', classes are 'CapitalizedWords' and functions and methods are 'lower_case_with_underscores'.

-Dependencies (except for the standard libraries) are:
+Dependencies (except for the standard libraries) are [Currently outdated for V1.5.0]:
 - [`none`]
   - data.database
   - io.environment